Dry Drayton Traffic News

 Features included -

-Despite huge expenditure, there are still places in the village where cars seem to travel at the same speed, although speed has been reduced close to the obstacles which have been introduced.
-The flashing speed warning signs need fine tuning, some seem to flash at cars doing more than 25mph, while others are either not working or are triggered at some impossibly high speed.
+Despite huge expenditure, there are still places in the village where cars seem to travel at excessive speed, although speed has been reduced close to the obstacles which have been introduced.
+The flashing speed warning signs were never properly calibrated, some seem to flash at cars doing more than 25mph, while others are either not working or are triggered at some impossibly high speed.

 The two new roundabouts and closure of the end of Park Lane have been obvious successes in making the place feel safer.

-The new cycleway to avoid the roundabout at the top of the High Street is a great improvement for cyclists.
+The new cycleway to avoid the roundabout at the top of the High Street is an improvement for cyclists.

 The gated entrances to the village and new signing at Scotland Farm also appear to be improvements, but the gated entrance at the Hardwick side of Scotland Farm was demolished by a vehicle before there was any winter fog or ice.